Government Delivers SMSF-friendly 2018-19 Federal Budget.

-An SMSF friendly budget is the good news coming out of the 2018-19 Federal Budget.
-With SMSF members still working through the wide-reaching and complex superannuation changes which took effect from 1 July 2017, this Federal Budget will provide much needed stability while looking to reduce costs for SMSFs and prove additional flexibility.
+An SMSF-friendly budget coming out of the 2018-19 Federal Budget brings excellent news for SMSF accountants.
+With SMSF members still working through the wide-reaching and complex superannuation changes which took effect on 1 July 2017, this Federal Budget will provide much-needed stability while looking to reduce costs for SMSFs and prove additional flexibility.

-The key changes proposed for SMSFs and superannuation are:
+The fundamental changes proposed for SMSFs and superannuation are:

 Three‑yearly audit cycle for some self‑managed superannuation funds

-The Government will change the annual SMSF audit requirement to a three yearly requirement for SMSFs with a history of good record keeping and compliance.
-The measure will start on 1 July 2019 for SMSF trustees that have a history of three consecutive years of clear audit reports and that have lodged the fund’s annual returns in a timely manner.
+The Government will change the annual SMSF audit requirement to a three-yearly requirement for SMSFs with a history of good record keeping and compliance.
+The measure will start on 1 July 2019 for SMSF trustees with a history of three consecutive years of clear audit reports that have lodged the fund’s annual returns promptly.

 Expanding the SMSF member limit from four to six

 As already announced, the Federal Government confirmed its decision to expand the number of members allowed in an SMSF from four to six.
 Expanding the definition of an SMSF to a fund with a maximum of six members will provide greater flexibility in how funds can be structured.

 Work test exemption

 The Government will provide more time for Australians aged 65 to 74 to boost their retirement savings by introducing an exemption from the superannuation work test.